KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/web/xxe.md

 ``` <!DOCTYPE rootElem [ <!ENTITY foo "42" > ]> ```

+When we want to use the value of the entity in the XML document, we have have to write it with an ampersand (&) before the entity name, and then a semicolon (;) after the entity name.
+For example: `&foo;`.
+[5]

-The entities can be external, and be loaded in either by providing a URL or a file path.
+The entities can also be external, and be loaded in either by providing a URL or a file path.
 For example[3]:

 ``` <!DOCTYPE foo [ <!ENTITY ext SYSTEM "http://normal-website.com" > ]> ```